Hunter Storm | Foundational Cybersecurity Innovator and Thought Leader

 • Social Engineering Lifecycle and Red Teaming

-• UEBA and Cognitive Analytics
+• User and Entity Behavioral Analytics (UEBA) and Cognitive Analytics

 Even without formal publication, Hunter Storm’s model has seeded practices, techniques, and thinking that drive multiple domains of cybersecurity today, demonstrating a broad and lasting intellectual footprint.